apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Sessions.md

 he webflow session, you will need to enable this behavior via CAS properties.

-{% include casproperties.html properties="cas.webflow.session" thirdParty="spring.session" excludes=".jdbc" %}
+{% include casproperties.html properties="cas.webflow.session"
+thirdPartyStartsWith="spring.session"
+excludes=".jdbc,.hazelcast,.mongodb,.redis" %}

 Doing so will likely require you to also enable sticky sessions and/or session replication in a clustered deployment of CAS.